Share with your social and professional network

 How many times have you walked into a company and found they haven’t reviewed their policies or maintained some documentation in the last year…or five?
-Why do so many EHS professionals not review and update their programs?
-Which policies need to be updated, and when?
+Establishing a clear policy review procedure can prevent this issue.
+But why do so many EHS professionals not review and update their programs?
+Determine which policies need to be updated, and when?

 The issue with generic policies

-I began a review of the EHS policies and programs—only to find out that there were so many issues where someone had entered the wrong regulatory information in these generic.
+I began a review of the EHS policies and programs—only to find out there were many issues.
+Someone had entered the wrong regulatory information in these generic documents.

 And what’s worse—no one had caught these mistakes in the past 10 years.
-Yes, they actually went 10 whole years with the wrong information in their policies, and they were incorrectly teaching this to their employees.
+Yes, they actually went 10 whole years with the wrong information in their policies.
+They were incorrectly teaching this to their employees.

 First, they’re not specific to your company or processes.